 The internet is an ever-present part of our lives.
 It’s how we connect and communicate with the world around us.
 Yet even with all the advancements in broadband internet, we still know the frustration of watching a spinning wheel on our screens.

 When choosing a home networking solution, many consumers defer to tech-savvy friends, nerdy uncles or just blindly trust their internet providers.
 It’s rarely a good experience and almost always a complicated one.
 So even though Plume is solving complex challenges, we wanted the experience to feel effortless, fresh—fun even.

-Character helped Plume frame the product simply, as a solution that can actively adapt to the people, devices, and habits within a home.
-By reinforcing adaptability and leading with benefits, not features, we were able to drive home the true promise of Plume—an unconditional connection.
+Character helped Plume frame the product simply as a solution that actively adapts to the people, devices, and habits within a home.
+By reinforcing adaptability and leading with benefits, as opposed to features, Character was able to drive home the true promise of Plume—an unconditional connection.

 The Plume Logo

 With its open form and radiating lines, the Plume logomark embodies the limitless adaptability of the Plume experience.
 The modular, hexagonal geometry of the mark is reminiscent of both structural and molecular spaces.

 This makes it the perfect form to connect technology and user.
 The signature (or logotype) avoids all too familiar tech styling with custom-drawn serif letterforms that add a humanist tone to the identity as a whole.